“It feels like a rock in my shoulder”, Marie says after I ask her to describe her pain to me.

 Re-frame your inner-conflict.
 Start asking the harder questions, and start acting on those answers.
 Please use your discretion when determining your choice of care and keep listening.
 Your medical care can be how you define it, let’s not leave the inner pain out of the healing conversation nor separate it from the body.
 It’s never a bad idea to stay in contact with the way your body is communicating with you.

 In summary, let’s run your symptom through these questions and see what comes up.
-Share in the comments if you’ve discovered something about yourself, or celebrate how you have overcome and old piece of misunderstood baggage that you used to carry.
+Share in our closed Facebook Group, Wellness Warriors, if you’ve discovered something about yourself, or celebrate how you have overcome and old piece of misunderstood baggage that you used to carry.

 Where is it?